-Matt Long, Jamie French and Barry Cook explore how coaches can effect biomechanical adjustments in the running form of athletes.
+Matt Long, Jamie French, and Barry Cook explore how coaches can affect biomechanical adjustments in the running form of athletes.

-Salazar who won three consecutive New York marathon titles in the1980s carried out his work within the Nike Oregon Project, which was created back in 2001 as a response to perceived poor performance by American endurance athletes.
+Salazar who won three consecutive New York marathon titles in the1980s carried out his work within the Nike Oregon Project, which was created back in 2001 as a response to a perceived poor performance by American endurance athletes.
 Salazar began to experiment with top US distance runner, Dathan Ritzenhein who had finished ninth in the 2008 Beijing Olympic marathon and who parted with longstanding coach Brad Hudson in May 2009.
 Salazar noticed a range of biomechanical deficiencies with his newly acquired athlete and worked on effecting change with some of the following idiosyncrasies.

-Is it possible to effect biomechanical change?
+Is it possible to affect biomechanical change?

 The basic technical template for endurance offered as best practice by British Athletics is modelled on the following:

-While this technical template tells you the outcome that we as coaches and athletes are aiming for, it does not tell us about the journey needed to get there.
+While this technical template tells you the outcome that we, as coaches and athletes, are aiming for, it does not tell us about the journey needed to get there.
 We continue our journey below.

 Effecting specific biomechanical changes

 Dr Jessica Leitch of Oxford University (2013) wrote in BMC News articulating some biomechanical observations which make Mo Farah run more efficiently.
-They focused on (1) gait cycle; (2) foot placement; (3) Arms and (4) Core.
+They focused on (1) gait cycle, (2) foot placement, (3) Arms and (4) Core.